 The FAFSA form is the only application initially required by W&M. If we find that we need additional information, we will request it from you at a later date.

 Does W&M want my tax forms?

 We do not require tax forms from everyone.
 After we receive your FAFSA, we may request additional information including a tax transcript.
 We will send this request to you via email.
 Please remember to sign everything that you send to us.
 Please do NOT send anything unless we request it.
-We will only request a tax transcript if you do not complete the IRS data match while filing your FAFSA.
+We will only request a tax transcript if we deem it necessary to verify your submitted tax information.

 I filled out a FAFSA, and William & Mary requested that I complete a supplemental form or submit other documentation.
 When is that due?

 The Office of Financial Aid expects that supplemental forms and other documentation be sent back to us within two weeks.
 We will not process your financial aid package until we receive copies of all requested documentation, including the supplemental form and any relevant tax forms.
 We realize that it is a tight turn around.
 However, the faster you can get the required documents to us, the faster we can complete your aid package.
 This gives you the most information possible with which to make enrollment decisions.

 I have some money put away for this year but next year I may need some aid.
 Will I still be eligible?

 Any student who submits the FAFSA will be considered for Financial Aid.
 Also, you are eligible for loans even if you chose not to take them during the previous year.

 As I have yet to file my federal income taxes, should I still complete the FAFSA?